 You first select the box next to “NHS EED,” then select the drop-down option “Any field” and enter the following 3 search terms: “dyspepsia AND endoscopy AND helicobacter.”
 Note that the interface allows you to enter each term separately and link them with different operators, such as “AND,” “OR,” or “NOT,” to form more complex searches (see Chapter 5, Finding Current Best Evidence).
 This search generates 56 results in the NHS EED database.
 You scan the results and find that the structured abstract of the 16th citation on the list is an article by Ford et al,1 which reports that the economic analysis is based on a meta-analysis of 5 randomized clinical trials (RCTs), including 1924 patients, comparing the test-and-treat approach with prompt endoscopy.
 This strikes you as the highest quality evidence you are likely to find, and you retrieve the article.

 Clinicians not only make decisions about the care of individual patients but also help establish clinical policy.
-Some clinicians also help to set health policy at a broader level (addressing questions such as whether more ...
+Some clinicians also help to set health policy at a broader level (addressing questions such ...